If you have a blog, you know that getting more traffic to your blog posts is vital to you in helping you succeed.

 All you need to do is check all your external links in your posts and make sure they are set to open in a new tab.
 Why?

-All authors need a blog to promote their author brand and books.
-But with these two simple changes to how you use links in your posts, your traffic, bounce rate and page views will all improve very quickly and increase your blog’s effectiveness.
+Every blogger wants to increase traffic to their site.
+With these two simple changes to how you use links in your posts, your traffic, bounce rate and pageviews will all improve very quickly and increase your blog’s effectiveness.